What Your Fridge Says About Your Health

 People are always asking us what we eat?
 Are you Paleo?
 Are you vegan?
 Are you Gluten-Free?
 Dairy-Free?
 Sugar-Free?
 FUN-FREE?
 With so much hype over these different diet plans it can be confusing what to feed your family!
-Today we are going to focus on the refrigerator and pantry.
+We actually eat plenty of bread and sugar, but we are very particular about the types we buy.
+Today we are going to focus on the refrigerator and pantry and help you fill your house with good choices so you can live a playful life.

 There is one thing you do every single week that can make the difference between feeling tired and not losing weight and feeling awesome and looking the way you want. . . . grocery shopping.
 This is the key to achieving what you want.
 The biggest problem is making bad decisions when you are tired and hungry.
 That’s not a problem in our family.
 If my kids want a snack the only thing available in our house to grab is an apple with peanut butter or some other form of fruit (rarely dried fruit) and nut.
 By cutting snacks in the house, my kids have learned to eat real meals, made with real foods.
 Their “treat” is a bag of kettle chips and I buy only a few bags per week (and they are saved for hiking/climbing) so they have to ration them out.
 That’s not to say that they don’t get other treats occasionally throughout the week, but I just don’t keep them in the house.